Proudly Serving Clients In Communities Throughout Southwestern Pennsylvania

 A reaffirmation agreement is a contract that, if entered between you and the creditor, will create a new debt that survives the discharge granted in the Bankruptcy.
 Entering a reaffirmation agreement is not required, and is frequently discouraged by attorneys.
 If the purpose of filing for Bankruptcy is to discharge your debt, why enter a new agreement that “un-do’s” the work of the Bankruptcy discharge?
 Reaffirmation agreements are often complicated.
 You must thoroughly review each agreement and, should you choose to enter the agreement, you must carefully consider all of the consequences that may result from entering an agreement.

 Let our lawyers and staff help you feel confident about solving your legal problem.
 You will find our staff friendly and our attorneys approachable and responsive to your questions and concerns.
-Call us toll free at 866-475-0816, or use the email form on our contact page to inform us of your legal needs.
+Call us at 724-838-9722, or use the email form on our contact page to inform us of your legal needs.

 *We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.